Mutual Exchange Search

 Checking the other property and tenancy

-If you find details of a property that suits your needs, or a possible exchange partner approaches you, make arrangements to visit each other’s property to see if they suit both your needs.
+If you find details of a property, or a possible exchange partner approaches you, make arrangements to visit each other’s property to see if they suit both your needs.

 - Ensure you check and advise whether pets are allowed, discuss the rents charged and what other services are provided and must be paid for.

-- Once you have found somebody to exchange with, you will need to complete an application to ‘exchange homes form’, a copy of which can be obtained from our office.
+- Once you have found somebody to exchange with, you will need to complete an application via the ‘exchange homes form’, a copy of which can be obtained from our office.

-- We send a housing application form to the other residents, and when we get it back, we check to ensure they and your home would be suitable.
+- We send a housing application form to the other residents and, when we get it back, we check to ensure both properties are suitable.
 If the exchange partner is local, we will also visit them.

 - Before the exchange is approved, your Housing Officer will complete a checklist of the condition of your home, together with a list of fixtures and fittings.
 This is used to clarify the condition of the property prior to the exchange.
 This information is shared with the incoming resident and mutual agreement is reached with each resident regarding the condition of the respective homes being ‘as seen’.

-- If both landlords agree an exchange, or if conditional, as soon as the problems have been remedied by the residential, a date for the exchange to take place can be agreed by all parties.
+- If both landlords agree an exchange, or problems raised in a conditional approval have been resolved, a date for the exchange to take place can be agreed by all parties.

-- New tenancies are not created by a mutual exchange, the existing tenancies are passed to the other.
+- New tenancies are not created by a mutual exchange.
+Instead, the existing tenancies are passed to the other.

 - Both residents must sign a Deed of Assignment for each property to formally give up or take over the agreements.

-- The documents may be exchanged by post or at a meeting.
+- The documents may be exchanged by post or during a meeting.

-- The date on the Deed is the effective date of the exchange.
-From that time on the exchange partner is responsible for the rent and has all the rights and duties relating to the agreement on that property.
+- The date on the deed is the effective date of the exchange.
+From that date, the exchange partner is responsible for the rent and has all the rights and duties relating to the agreement on that property.

 Do not move until you have both received written approval from your landlords and all the paperwork has been put in place.

-- Move without gaining consent or signing the documents.
+- You move without gaining consent or signing the documents.

-- Bribe the other resident to gain their agreement.
+- You bribe the other resident to gain their agreement.

 - One of you moves but the other goes elsewhere.